felsenhower/partdiff-py/README.md

 The `nuitka` variant is _slightly_ faster than the `simple` variant (looking at the standard deviation, take that with a grain of salt).

 For the Gauß-Seidel method, the `np_vectorize` variant is about as fast as the `simple` variant which is not surprising since the `calculate_gauss_seidel()` method is nearly identical to the standard `calculate` method and only contains some obvious tweaks (e.g. no matrix swapping).
 However, for the Jacobi method, the `np_vectorize` variant is even faster than the reference implementation (about 25% faster).
-This is thanks to numpy's optimized vectorized math while the reference implementation does not use vectorization.
+This is thanks to numpy's vectorized math while the reference implementation does not use vectorization.
 The perturbation matrix is also precomputed once inside the `calculate()` method instead of all the values being recomputed for each element (caching the matrix _does_ make sense in general, but since the reference implementation doesn't do it, we're also not doing it as long as it's not necessary).

 The `numba` variant performs a bit worse than the reference implementation, the reference implementation being about 2x faster.